justineuro/mdgBookSVG6Kit/README.md

 [![Front Cover](./mdgBookSVG6v1-tit.jpg)](https://raw.githubusercontent.com/justineuro/mdgBookSVG6Kit/main/mdgBookSVG6v1.pdf)

-(**Note**: To enable the MIDI audio links in the book, one should download [mdgBookSVG6v1_1-midi.zip](https://github.com/justineuro/mdgBookSVG6Kit/raw/main/mdgBookSVG6v1_1-midi.zip) and unzip in the same directory in one's computer that contains the book, i.e., the book and midi files have to be in the same directory).
+(**Note**: To enable the MIDI audio links in the book, one should download [mdgBookSVG6v1_1-midi.zip](https://github.com/justineuro/mdgBookSVG6Kit/raw/main/mdgBookSVG6v1_1-midi.zip) and unzip in the same directory in one's computer that contains the book, i.e., the book and midi files have to be in the same directory.
+These same midis in ogg format: [mdgBookSVG6v1-ogg.zip](https://github.com/justineuro/mdgBookSVG6Kit/raw/main/mdgBookSVG6v1-ogg.zip))

 ## Important Parameters
 To personalize one's generated book (in addition to the randomly generated SDs), one may want to change some of the default parameters/values in the following (all three files are initially found in the main directory but are eventually moved into the `res` folder):